autr/ofDocs/contribute.md

-When ran locally, it is possible to edit markdown files within ofDocs and save the changes directly to disk.
-To set up ofDocs locally follow instructions in the root [README](/).
-By default ofDocs renders markdown files named index, readme or introduction as the folder root, ie. _/documentation/communication_ renders _/documentation/communication/introduction.markdown_.
-The API can also only overwrite markdown files defined within docs.config.json.
-Once some edits have been made you can submit the changes using a pull request:
+ofDocs aims to make contributing to openFrameworks documentation easier by allowing direct editing of markdown files within the app.
+This will write changes to disk, so will only work when running ofDocs locally, after which changes can be submitted via Github.

+To set up ofDocs locally you can follow the instructions in the root [README](/), and clone [ofSite](https://github.com/openframeworks/ofSite).
+Be sure to also read the original [submission guidelines](https://openframeworks.cc/learning/08_other/contributing/) which contain instructions for structure and formatting.

+Changes can then be submitted via the [command line](https://github.com/jd/git-pull-request), via [Github](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) or with a [desktop client](https://desktop.github.com/).
+For example:

 ```

+# using a Python pull request helper

 pip3 install git-pull-request

-# install CLI pull request wizard
+# after editing a page within ofSite...

 cd openFrameworks/ofSite
 git branch my-new-edits
 git commit -a -m "updated description for ofArduino"
 git pull-request

 ```